spookeyy/phase-1-practice-toy-tale/README.md

 ## Introduction

 You've got a friend in need!
-Your friend Andy recently misplaced all his toys!
+Your friend Andy recently misplaced all their toys!
 Let's write an app that helps Andy keep track of them.
 For this lab, you will need to pull together everything you've learned about manipulating the DOM, responding to events, and communicating with the server.
 Specifically, you will